Marcel Desailly: International career

 During an interview in Ghana, Desailly stated that he "did not have much choice about which country to play for," as he was "already established in the French national youth football team."
 This stance was restated in his autobiography, published in 2002.
 He made his international debut in 1993, but was not established as a first choice defender until 1996.

-He was an important part of the French team which won the 1998 FIFA World Cup, albeit being sent off in the final match, being the only player on the winning team to be dismissed in a World Cup final.
+He was an important part of the French team which won the 1998 FIFA World Cup, albeit being sent off by referee Said Belqola in the final match, a 3–0 victory over defending champions Brazil, for a double booking, being the only player on the winning team to be dismissed in a World Cup final.
 Like other team members, he was appointed a Knight of the Legion of Honour in 1998.

 Two years later, success continued as France won UEFA Euro 2000.
 After the tournament, Desailly was made captain of the national team, following the retirement of Didier Deschamps.
 In 2001, he led France to victory in the Confederations Cup.

 In April 2003, Desailly surpassed the record for the number of appearances for the French team, a number which eventually reached 116 when he announced his retirement from international football following 2004 UEFA European Football Championship.
 However, that record was broken during the 2006 FIFA World Cup by Lilian Thuram.

 Style of play

-Nicknamed "The Rock", due to his consistency, strength, and hard-tackling playing style, Desailly is considered one of the most accomplished players of his generation, and one of the finest defenders ever, who stood out for his charismatic leadership and ability to organise his team's back-line and break down opposition plays throughout his career.
-A quick, hard-working, tenacious and powerful player, who excelled in the air and at anticipating his opponents, he combined his aggression, stamina, and ability to read the game, as well as his physical, mental, and defensive skills, with a notable confidence and good technique on the ball, which also allowed him to play in midfield throughout his career; indeed, after moving to Milan, although he initially started out playing as a centre-back or sweeper, and occasionally even as a full-back, he was later deployed as a defensive midfielder, a position in which he also excelled, successfully filling the void left by the departure of Frank Rijkaard due his ball-winning abilities and capacity to start attacking plays after winning back possession.
+Nicknamed "The Rock" due to his consistency, strength, and hard-tackling playing style, Desailly is considered one of the most accomplished players of his generation, and one of the finest defenders ever.
+He stood out for his charismatic leadership and ability to organise his team's back-line and break down opposition plays throughout his career.
+He excelled in the air and at anticipating his opponents, combining his aggression, stamina, and ability to read the game, with his physical, mental, and defensive skills.
+A notable confidence and good technique on the ball also allowed him to play in midfield throughout his career; after moving to Milan, although he initially started out playing as a centre-back or sweeper, and occasionally even as a full-back, he was later deployed as a defensive midfielder, a position in which he also excelled, successfully filling the void left by the departure of Frank Rijkaard due his ball-winning abilities and capacity to start attacking plays after winning back possession.
 In addition to his defensive skills, he was also capable of contributing to his team's offensive plays with goals by making attacking runs into the box.
 In 2004, he was named by Pelé in the FIFA 100 as one of the world's greatest living players.